 5. Give Your Media A Fresh Look

-Easter is the perfect time to change up the visuals on your screen!
+Easter is the perfect time to change up the visuals on your screen.
 Why not try out a new font for your lyrics?
-Have you checked out the new motion backgrounds from CMG?
+Or how about downloading some new motion backgrounds to complement your worship lyrics?
+The following samples are from our friends at Church Motion Graphics.
 For our church, we’re using this as an opportunity to even change up our countdown and announcement slides.

 6. Provide Fun And Tasty Treats